k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 This field defines the task's [Business Entity (BE)](04_tdm_gui_business_entity_window.md).
 Select a BE from the drop-down list, which includes all TDM BEs.

-The Business Entity field is an exception to the default locking behavior — the lock is **open** by default:
+The Business Entity field is an exception to the default locking behavior in the task — the lock icon is **open** by default:

 - If the Business Entity is **not populated**, the lock must remain open so the task runner can populate it at execution: